 LAGO ROCA FISHING

-Fly fishing or spinning in the clear, cold waters of Lago Roca.
-A quiet experience shaped by waiting, reading the water, and moving slowly through the landscape.
-Less about the catch, more about the time spent where few linger.
+Fly fishing or spinning in the clear waters of Lago Roca.
+A quiet experience shaped by patience, observation, and the rhythm of the landscape.

 Seasonal | Half Day